SoftUni-Internal/interactive-content/EN/00-Defining-Classes/05-Constructors.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Basics/01-Defining-Classes/EN/interactive-java-advanced-defining-classes-25-26-27-28-constructors-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-A **constructor** is a special method, which is invoked every time a new **instance of the class** is created.
+A **constructor** is a special method that is invoked every time a new **instance of the class** is created.

 At the time of calling the constructor, memory for the object is **allocated in memory**.

 Every time an object is created using the `new()` keyword, at least one constructor is called.

-A constructor has the same name as the class and looks like this in java code:
+A constructor has the same name as the class and looks like this:

 ```java
 public class Car {